 George, an ultra marathon runner and Sports and Medicine consultant, shared why he found barre so useful for his patients.
 He gave a lot of tips for helping barre teachers work better with GPs, highlighting the need for exercise as part of every person’s wellbeing criteria.
 Unlike spin or HIIT, which only increases cortisol levels and makes anxiety and stress worse, barre carves out mental space; especially useful for those who are older or injured.

-The last speaker was Erica, who within minutes had captivated the audience with her practical and relevant tips for working as an individual or as a small business.
+Within minutes Erica had captivated the audience with her practical and relevant tips for working as an individual or as a small business.
 She took us through her unique method to understanding how to develop a USP, understanding potential revenue streams and more importantly, how to grow a steady income base.
 I learnt so much in the short time she spoke!
-Thankfully, she’s written a book called Simple Tips, Smart Ideas which has everything and more for anyone who IS their own business, or running one.
+Thankfully, she’s written a book called Simple Tips, Smart Ideas, which has everything and more for anyone who IS their own business.

 View this post on Instagram